Alfred Dreyfus: World War I

-Dreyfus's prison sentence on Devil's Island had taken its toll on his health.
+Dreyfus' prison sentence on Devil's Island had taken its toll on his health.
 He was granted retirement from the army in October 1907 at the age of 48.
 As a reserve officer, he re-entered the army as a major of artillery at the outbreak of World War I. Serving throughout the war, Dreyfus was promoted to the rank of lieutenant colonel.

 By then in his mid-50s, Dreyfus served mostly behind the lines of the Western Front, in part as commander of an artillery supply column.
 However, he also performed front-line duties in 1917, notably at Verdun and on the Chemin des Dames.
 He was promoted to Officer of the Legion of Honour in November 1918.

-Dreyfus's son Pierre also served throughout the entire war as an artillery officer, receiving the Croix de guerre.
+Dreyfus' son Pierre also served throughout the entire war as an artillery officer, receiving the Croix de guerre.

 Death

-Dreyfus died in Paris aged 75, on 12 July 1935, exactly 29 years after his exoneration.
-Two days later, his funeral cortège passed the Place de la Concorde through the ranks of troops assembled for the Bastille Day national holiday (14 July 1935).
+Dreyfus died in Paris aged 75, on 12 July 1935.
+Two days later, his funeral cortège passed the Place de la Concorde through the ranks of troops assembled for the Bastille Day national holiday.
 He was interred in the Cimetière du Montparnasse, Paris.
-The inscription on his tombstone is in French.
-It reads (translated to English):

 A statue of Dreyfus holding his broken sword is located at Boulevard Raspail, nº116–118, at the exit of the Notre-Dame-des-Champs metro station.
 A duplicate statue stands in the courtyard of the Museum of Jewish Art and History in Paris.

-Lucie Dreyfus, who had played a major role in the fight to exonerate her husband, was hidden in a convent in Valence during the German occupation.
+During the German occupation of France during WWII, Lucie Dreyfus, who had played a major role in the fight to exonerate her husband, was hidden in a convent in Valence.
 Their son, Pierre Léon Dreyfus (1891–1946), escaped to the United States in 1943.
 Their daughter, Jeanne Dreyfus Lévy (1893–1981), also survived, but granddaughter Madeleine Levy, arrested by French police in Toulouse, was deported and died of typhus in Auschwitz in January 1944, aged 25.